Everyone has a little trouble going to the bathroom sometimes.

 - You’re on Medications: Did you just have surgery?
 If so, your pain relievers could be causing constipation.
 If this is the case, ask your doctor to prescribe stool softeners to take with your current medications.

 - You’re Stressed: Both stress and lack of sleep can wreak havoc on your whole body… including your digestive system!
 This is because the stress caused by nerves effects your enteric nervous system, which is connected to your digestion.

 - You’re Pregnant: Constipation is a very common symptom of pregnancy.

 But, how do you know if this is a sign of something more serious?

 In some cases, constipation can be a sign of a more serious problem.
 If you’re experiencing severe abdominal pain, vomiting, weight loss or blood in your stools, it’s time to see a gastroenterologist.
 This could be a sign of bowel obstruction, which is when the large or small intestine gets blocked.
 Another chronic condition associated with constipation is irritable bowel syndrome (IBS)

 Time will tell if your constipation is something to be concerned about.
-If it lasts more than two weeks or is accompanied by severe symptoms, call a board-certified gastroenterologist, like the physicians at Digestive Disease Associates, Hinsdale, IL at 630-325-4255.
+If it lasts more than two weeks or is accompanied by severe symptoms, call a board-certified gastroenterologist, like Dr. Suman Kaur at Digestive Disease Associates, Hinsdale, IL at 630-325-4255.